taskcluster/slugid.py/README.rst

 - ``slugid.nice()`` slugs conform to
   ``[A-Za-f][A-Za-z0-9_-]{7}[Q-T][A-Za-z0-9_-][CGKOSWaeimquy26-][A-Za-z0-9_-]{10}[AQgw]``

+Slugs are generated with the interpreter's default string type.
+On Python 2, these are byte strings.
+On Python 3, these are unicode strings.

 RFC 4122 defines the setting of six bits of the v4 UUID which implies v4 slugs provide 128 - 6 = 122 bits entropy.
 Due to the (un)setting of the first bit of "nice" slugs, nice slugs provide therefore 121 bits entropy.